Onit Documentation

 Note: It does not matter what Role type your participants are provided here.
 The Role type that we’ll define later (when we wire up the Inherited Role for the Security Chain) will override this Role.

-1. When a new transaction is created in your Contracts app, fire a Find or Create Related Transaction (FCRT) Action to create a sibling relationship between it and the appropriate transaction in the Country-Permissions app.
-That is, you would configure the FCRT transaction to get the value of the Contract transaction’s Country Field and then go find the matching transaction in the Country-Permissions app.
+1. When creating a new transaction in your Contracts app, fire a Find or Create Related Transaction (FCRT) Action to create a sibling relationship between it and the appropriate transaction in the Country-Permissions app.
+That is, you would configure the FCRT transaction to get the value of the Contract transaction’s Country Field and then find the matching transaction in the Country-Permissions app.
 Once a match is found, the FCRT will relate the two transactions together.

 Below is a screenshot of how your FCRT might be configured:

 1. Finally, you’ll need to set up something called an Inherited Role within your Contracts app.
-This will essentially tell Onit, “For any given Contracts transaction, find its related Country-Permissions transaction and identify all of its Participants.
+This will tell Onit, “For any given Contracts transaction, find its related Country-Permissions transaction and identify all its Participants.
 Grant those Participants access to the Contracts transaction.”
 For example, if Contract 123 is related to Singapore, then grant access to all Participants on the Singapore transaction.

 Creating Inherited Roles